 - Uneducated workforce– It is true that the workforce in Pakistan is quite high.
 They are able and if properly utilized the productivity of any business can reach the optimum levels.
 However, this same workforce is considerably under educated.
 While this may not seem like a big problem, having uneducated workers means the efficiency levels drop quite significantly.
 If your business requires the workers to work on complex machines then you would find the workers of little or no use.
 The time spent in Pakistan would end up being a search for educated workers as nonresident with work permit or visa and that can be turn out to be a big problem.

 - Un-supportive government– The Pakistani government is working hard to attract foreign investors into the country.
 While they are eager to see outsiders inject FDIs, they are not exactly making things easy for them.
 If one would want to invest in this country they would have to go through several stages of government regulations.
 There is a lot of paperwork to be done, lots of unnecessary documents to be submitted.
 In short, the red tapes alone are overwhelming which may end up causing the foreign investors regret coming to live here.
 Most governments around the South Asian region are very warm towards foreign investors and are supportive of their business plans but in Pakistan, it seems to be the other way around.

-While Pakistan is working on making themselves a suitable country for FDIs and opening up their economy for the rest of the world to join into, there are several factors which make living here quite difficult.
+While Pakistan is working on making themselves a suitable country for FDIs and opening up their economy for the rest of the world to join into, there are several factors which make problems to live in Pakistan being foreigner.
 Unless and until these problems are not solved, not many investors will be eager to stay and conduct their businesses in Pakistan.

 GET INSTANT TOUCH NOW

 We are ready to give your solution 24 hours/7 days